 Beef comes in a wide array of different cuts and textures.
-Did you know that it is also possible to choose between wet and dry-aged beef?
-The question is, what are the main differences between the two?
+Did you know that it is also possible to choose between the two?
+The question is, what is the main difference between dry aged and wet aged beef?
 We investigate below.

 Dry aging beef is a technique that has been around for centuries.
 It revolves around hanging beef or placing it on racks in extremely cold conditions (usually just above freezing) for a period of a few weeks.
 Eventually, the meat begins to lose its moisture, ultimately concentrating and intensifying its natural flavour.
 Furthermore, various enzymes get to work on reducing the connective and muscle tissue to ensure a more tender end result.